restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `outputs[]`
 * **Required:** `yes`

 Array of outputs to use.
-See [Ouputs API](../api/output-api.md) for more details on RestQA outputs.
+Check [Ouputs API](../api/output-api.md) for more details on RestQA outputs.